- 5.01 Continuing Education Requirements

 - 5.03 Verification/Approval of Provider Continuing Education Programs and Activities

-- 5.04 Waivers and Exemption from Continuing Education
+- 5.04 Waivers of Continuing Education Requirements

 - 5.05 Appeals on Continuing Education Matters